 A data engineer is responsible for building, testing and maintaining the data architecture.
 They lay the foundation, enabling data scientists and data analysts to create new insights from data.

 Furthermore, data architecture prepared by a data engineer makes the basis for further usage of data, which may include:

 - Deployment of ML models and algorithms

 - Data visualization

 Data engineers work with raw data sets that may contain all sorts of errors: human, machine or instrument.
-Such data can hardly present any value to data scientists.
-To make it usable, a data engineer needs to build reliable data pipelines, a sum of tools and processes for performing data integration, to connect data between systems and transfer data from one format into another.
-For this they write customized scripts for API of external services, enrich data, implement data warehousing or data lakes.
-They also need to refine the pipelines continually to make sure the data is accurate and accessible.
-This is what data engineering looks like, in a nutshell.
+Such data can hardly present value to data scientists.
+To make it usable, a data engineer needs to build reliable data pipelines, a sum of tools and processes for performing data integration.
+Pipelines connect data between systems and transfer data from one format into another.
+For this, they write customized scripts for API of external services, enrich data, implement data warehousing (or data lakes).
+Engineers also need to refine the pipelines continually to make sure the data is accurate and accessible.
+Here is what data engineering looks like, in a nutshell.

-A data engineer is a part of a data science team, working side by side with data analysts and data scientists.
+A data engineer is a part of a data science team, working jointly with data analysts and data scientists.
 The average data engineer salary according to PayScale is 91K USD.

 Data engineer skills: